KieranLProctor/gerebot/README.md

 # Gerebot

 Gerebot is a bot for Discord which was written by [me](https://github.com/KieranLProctor) using the [Discord.js](https://discord.js.org/#/) library.
 I created this project as something fun to do on the side and also to add to my Discord server to improve the experience.

+## Disclaimer

+This project is still very much a work in progress and may contain errors or even broken features, please bear that in mind if you wish to Gerebot.

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install gerebot's dependencies and get started.
+Use the package manager [npm](https://www.npmjs.com/) to install Gerebot's dependencies and get started.

 ```bash
 npm install